avmgithub/pytorch_builder/ci/README.md

 See : https://powerci.osuosl.org/

-Most if not all the pytorch CI builds will start with "pytorch-"
+Most if not all the pytorch CI builds will start with "pytorch-" <br>
+Examples:  pytorch-linux-cuda92-cudnn7-py3-mpi-build-test-gpu  ,  pytorch-linux-cuda92-cudnn7-py3-mpi-build-only-gpu

 Files in this directory: